suhangself/suhangself.github.io/_pages/about.md

 permalink: /
 title: "About me"
 excerpt: "About me"
-title: "Academic Service"
+title: "About me"
-permalink: /academic-service/
+permalink: /about/
 author_profile: true
 redirect_from:
   - /about/